Dragon Ball Z: Resurrection 'F': Marketing

 In December 2014, Toho Cinemas collaborated with Resurrection 'F' for a television commercial promoting their Cinemileage Card.
 In it Frieza explains how the card program works and Goku's yelling of Frieza's name appears as a pun on the word "free."

 A three-chapter manga adaptation of the film, drawn by Toyotarou, began in the April 2015 issue of V Jump.

 As part of a collaboration with the J. League Division 1 football team Yokohama F. Marinos, a special poster with players mimicking the film's own was displayed in promotion of their matches with Vegalta Sendai on April 12 and Shonan Bellmare on April 25, 2015.

 In March 2015, a collaboration between Toei Animation and Kirin Company spawned two dance parody commercials tying Resurrection 'F' with Kirin's Mets cola beverage, with the grape flavor advertisement featuring Frieza and his henchmen, and the orange flavor ad featuring Goku and the other heroes.

 A collaboration with Curry House CoCo Ichibanya ran from April 1 to May 31, 2015.
 Anyone with a receipt of over ¥1,000 from one of the restaurants could send it in to enter a merchandise lottery, where they could win exclusive items such as shot glasses and a platter featuring Goku eating curry.

 Frieza's new form from the film is a playable character in the video games Dragon Ball Heroes, Dragon Ball Zenkai Battle Royale, Dragon Ball Z: Extreme Butōden and Dragon Ball Xenoverse.
 Extreme Butōden also has Goku's new form from the film as a playable character and Vegeta's as an assist character.
 Along with Frieza's new form, the Super Saiyan God Super Saiyan forms of both Goku and Vegeta also appear as downloadable content in Dragon Ball Xenoverse.

 The first 1.5 million filmgoers received a book called Dragon Ball Volume F (ドラゴンボール 巻「Ｆ」), which includes Toriyama's complete script for the film as well as design materials.
 They also got either a Goku or Vegeta card for the Dragon Ball Heroes arcade game and a certificate that gives them access to exclusive content for five different Dragon Ball video games.
 Like its prequel, the events of Resurrection 'F were later adapted as the second story arc of Dragon Ball Super, with some events being altered or expanded in the series' version of events.
 The "Resurrection 'F'" arc covers episodes 15-27.
-An extended version of the film with new scenes titled Dragon Ball Z: Resurrection ‘F’ - Future Trunks Special Edition also aired on Fuji TV on August 27, 2016.
+An extended version of the film with new scenes titled Dragon Ball Z: Resurrection 'F' - Future Trunks Special Edition also aired on Fuji TV on August 27, 2016.
 The broadcast earned an average household rating of 9.2%.
-It serves as a prelude to the events of the Future Trunks Saga in Dragon Ball Super.
+It serves as a prelude to the events of the Universe 6 Saga in Dragon Ball Super.